Combine Dermaplaning with LED Therapy and Chemical Peels: Science-Backed Benefits

 As professional estheticians, we know that results drive retention.
 Clients return not just for relaxation—but because they see transformation.
 One of the most effective treatment stacks I teach and personally perform is the combination of dermaplaning, chemical peels, and LED therapy.
 When layered correctly, these modalities deliver luminous, long-term results while maintaining barrier safety and client comfort.

-In this article, I’ll break down why these treatments work synergistically, the science behind their benefits, and the exact sequencing I teach in my training classes so you can confidently integrate them into your menu and scale your business.
+In this article, I’ll break down why these treatments work synergistically, the science behind their benefits, and a pro-approved sequencing flow so you can confidently integrate this stack into your menu and scale your business.

 Why Combining Dermaplaning, Chemical Peels, and LED Works So Well